Excitement is building around Catapult 3.0 as construction begins in earnest at its location on Lake Mirror in Lakeland.

 “We anticipate that most of them will move with us to the new facility in October,” Scruggs said.

 Those budding entrepreneurs include everyone from fitness enthusiasts and photographers to communicators and foodies.
-Several who got their start at Catapult have successful businesses, like Born + Bread Bakehouses, Patriot Coffee, IronRock Software, Haus820 and more.
+Several doing business in Florida who got their start at Catapult have successful businesses, like Born + Bread Bakehouses, Patriot Coffee, IronRock Software, Haus820 and more.

 Five Years and Growing